Epic-Chainsaw-Massacre/.github/profile/README.md

 The project is being managed on the GitHub organization called [Reverse Hangman Online](https://github.com/Epic-Chainsaw-Massacre).
 If you just clicked the link or checked my repositories you can see its sometimes called 'Epic Chainsaw Massacre'.
 This is an outdated name, it refers to Reverse Hangman Online.

 ## Problem
-(Het volgende wat je gaat lezen is best wel stom en geforceerd, kan ik dit anders aanpakken?)
+(Het volgende wat je gaat lezen is best wel stom en geforceerd, kan ik dit anders aanpakken? dan denk ik aan iets als, een andere formulering voor de oorzaak van deze applicatie, want ik heb dit eigenlijk gewoon gemaakt omdat dit me leuk leek om te maken.)
 I started the project by creating a problem.
 My problem:

 I am a gamer that gets bored when i have a small amount of free time.
 For example, breaks at school.
 They are only 1 hour long and usually we just hang arround being bored.
 In an hour you have enough time to play any game, but another issue is that the internet connection at school isn't ideal.
 I am a big fan of word games, ecspecially hangman.
 But after playing hours of hangman this started to bore me.
 I'd like to play a game that looks like hangman but with a twist.
 I want the game to be challenging so i won't get bored, also implementing an online multiplayer would awesome.

 ## User Stories
 Using this problem i started to formulate requirements for my application.
 I rewrote the requirements as user stories.
 You can find all my user stories back in my [Organizaitons' project](https://github.com/orgs/Epic-Chainsaw-Massacre/projects/2).
 Here i can assign an user story to 'Todo', 'In Progress' and 'Done'.
 Also you see labels.
-I added labels to each user story to show..................... missing functionality github.

-NOG NIET AF HIER
+I added labels to each user story to show which application it belongs to.
+Now why did i use labels you'd ask?
+It's because of a missing important functionality in github.
+It is not possible to link a user story to 2 different repositories, strange i know.
+I tried to work my wy arround this problem by putting all user stories in a single repository.
+All user stories are located in [Reverse-Hangman-Online-Frontend](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend), in the issues section.
+This is the reason why i use labels to indicate what application an user story belongs to.

 <!-- this is a comment -->